anacrolix/torrent/README.md

  * [Android Torrent Client](https://github.com/axet/android-torrent-client)
  * [Android libtorrent](https://github.com/axet/libtorrent)

+## Mobile

+There's a branch called `mobile` that supports binding to torrent with the [gomobile](https://github.com/golang/go/wiki/Mobile) tool.
+It has some API changes as required by `gomobile`.
+Checkout the `mobile` branch, and bind as usual.

 ## Commands

 Here I'll describe what some of the provided commands in `./cmd` do.